MatthewDunford/homeserver/README.txt

     To Do:

     • backup orchestration on bunnies
-    • put rootless services in sub accounts like nextcloud
+    • put rootless services in non root sub accounts like nextcloud
     • immich setup
     • disaster recovery
     • put container files in this repo